yaryrslv/SimpleWebApp/README.md

     Cost INT
 );
 ```
-- Set your serverName, databaseName and salesTableName in BasketStore class.
+- Set your serverName, databaseName and salesTableName in <strong>BasketStore</strong> class.
 - Deploy and run.